IS YOUR THEOLOGY BIG ENOUGH TO CHANGE?

 The result of that campaign was also surprising.
 From 2008 to 2013 a huge volume of previously classified government material was released – case files detailing phenomena, publicly witnessed, filmed, examined by military and civil authorities; cases where an ET explanation was simply unavoidable.
 All these case are now in the public domain – and with no official debunking.
 Given the clarity of the materials now disclosed we can only imagine what further reaching information might remain to be disclosed.

 President Truman c.1947

-As yet the USA has not yet participated in these disclosures.
-It still enforces the National Security Act of 1947 which was brought in under President Truman specifically to classify UFO investigation following the famous incident at Roswell, New Mexico.
-Before that incident investigations and discourse about the phenomena had been undertaken in the public arena and were commented on openly by military and government.
+To date the USA has not participated in this international disclosure.
+America still enforces the National Security Act signed by President Truman in 1947 specifically to classify all UFO investigation following the incident that year at Roswell, New Mexico.
+Before the Roswell incident investigations of UFO phenomena were undertaken in the public arena and were commented on openly by military and government alike.